 - statins for high cholesterol, such as:

 Other drugs may interact with Mavyret.
 In addition, Mavyret shouldn’t be taken with the herb St. John’s wort.
-For a full list of interactions, see this in-depth article.
+For more details on Mavyret interactions, see “What should be considered before taking Mavyret?” in this in-depth article.

 Before starting Mavyret, talk with your doctor or pharmacist about any vitamins, herbs, and prescription or over-the-counter products you use.
 They can help determine whether there’s a risk of interaction with Mavyret.